Skip to main content

 • Economic, environmental, political, and cultural sustainability of energy services.

-• Application of machine learning in energy access design.
+• Application of machine learning in energy system planning.

 • Practical strategies to incorporate local values and needs in energy system design.